sl4m/gnu_smalltalk_koans/README.markdown

 All koan files contain a set of tests, each starting with 'test'.
 Solve each test one by one, running `script/run` in between.

 By default, `script/run` does not reveal the answer.
 If you are truly stuck in a koan, type `script/run_and_reveal` to run and reveal the answer.
 Use this sparingly!

+### Running koans via Docker

+Make sure you have Docker installed.

+In the root directory of the project, type:

+`script/docker/run`

+This runs against a small [image](https://hub.docker.com/r/sl4m/gnu-smalltalk) built on debian:stretch-slim.

 ### Editors with Smalltalk support